 The Radboud University has a (small) general programme, but besides that, every study course has an Introduction Committee which organises a full Introduction programme for their own study course.
 For more information about us, be sure to check the header ‘Introduction Committee’.

 For sure.
 In our program, we always try to make room for students to get to know the student associations of Nijmegen.
 Our programme is quite full, so it is always good to see where we can lose activities.
-Mail us at email@example.com so we can take a loot at what is possible!
+Mail us at firstname.lastname@example.org so we can take a look at what is possible!

 In general, it is easiest and most effective to send us an email with the details to email@example.com.
 Then we will respond in no time!